odaialfadel/odaialfadel/README.md

 #### Software Developer
 I'm Odai from Germany, and i write and develop PC Programms.
 I really enjoy learning languages and frameworks like Java, Maven and Springboot, as well as learn C#.
 I also enjoy doing design in general.

-Skills: Java / Maven / C# / XML / JSON
+Skills: Java / Maven / Swing / C# / XML / JSON / SQL Developer or MySql

 - 🌱 I’m currently learning Java